EXPERT LASIK CARE IN REDDING

-We accept Visa, MasterCard, or Discover for payment on the day of your procedure.
+We accept CareCredit, Visa, MasterCard, American Express, or Discover for payment on the day of your procedure.

 Most insurance companies do not consider laser vision correction medically necessary and will not pay for it.
 A small number of insurance plans reimburse patients who have had laser vision correction.
 We will provide you with a form on the day of your surgery that you can use to bill your insurance.
 If you have any questions, please check with your plan for more information.